stayZ3RO/home-network-infrastructure-HA-DNS/docs/phase-5-remote-access/validation.md

 ---

-## 📸 Suggested Screenshots

-Recommended evidence for this validation document:

-* Tailscale admin console
-* `tailscale ping ashpi-1`
-* `tailscale ping ashpi-2`
-* SSH to `ashpi-1` over Tailscale
-* SSH to `ashpi-2` over Tailscale
-* off-site Tailscale connection
-* off-site SSH success

----

 ## 🏁 Conclusion

 Phase 5 validation confirmed that the homelab now has:

-* working secure remote access
+- working secure remote access
-* private SSH administration through Tailscale
+- Windows admin endpoints joined to the tailnet
-* successful off-site access to both Raspberry Pi nodes
+- both Raspberry Pi nodes joined to the tailnet
+- Tailscale SSH enabled on both Pi nodes
+- SSH service active on both Pi nodes
-* no need for public SSH exposure or router port forwarding
+- no need for public SSH exposure or router port forwarding

 This completes the secure remote access phase of the project.